 Whate'er ye charge we canna grudge.
 But satisfy ye, ere we budge To gang awa'---and fan 'tis day, We'll pack out all, and tak the way.
-The Landlord said, O' beds I've nane, Our ain fowks they will scarce contain: But gin ye'll gang but twa miles forret Aside the Kirk dwalls Robbie Dorret, Wha keeps a Change-house, sells guid drink, His house ye may mak out I think.
-Quoth Thrummy, that's owre far awa', The roads are sae blawn up wi' snaw, To mak it is na in our power; For, look ye, there's a gathering shower Just coming on---you'll let us bide, Tho' we should sit by the fire side.
-The Landlord said to him, Na, na, I canna let you bide ava, we will be a let you Chap aff, for 'tis na worth your while To bide, when ye hae scrimpt twa mile To gang---sae quickly aff you'll steer, For faith, I doubt ye'll na be here.
-Twa mile! quo' Thrummy, deil speed me, If frae your house this night I jee; Are we to starve in Christian land?
-As lang's my stick bides in my hand, An' siller plenty in my pouch, To nane about your house I'll crouch, Landlord, ye needna be sae rude, lah lin For faith we'll mak our quarters good. h.
-A. Come, John, let's in, we'll tak a sate, Fat sorrow gars you look so blate?
-Sae in he gangs, and sets him down, he Says he, there's nae about your town,
+The Landlord said, O' beds I've nane, Our ain fowks they will scarce contain ; But gin ye'll gang but twa miles forret Aside the Kirk dwalls Robbie Dorret, Wha keeps a Change-house, sells guid drink, His house ye may mak out I think.
+Quoth Thrummy, that's owre far awa', The roads are sae blawn up wi' snaw, To mak it is na in our power; For, look ye, there's a gathering shower Just coming on ---- you'll let us bide, Tho' we should sit by the fire side.
+The Landlord said to him, Na, na, I canna let you bide ava, Chap aff, for 'tis na worth your while To bide, when ye has scrimpt twa mile To gang----sae quickly aff you'll steer, For faith, I doubt ye'll na be here.
+Twa mile ! quo' Thrummy, deil speed me, If frae your house this night I jee; Are we to starve in Christian land?
+As lang's my stick bides in my hand, An' siller plenty in my pouch, To nane about your house I'll crouch, Landlord, ye needna be sae rude, For faith we'll mak our quarters good.
+Come, John, let's in, we'll tak a sate, Fat sorrow gars you look so blate ?
+Sae in he gangs, and sets him down.
+Says he, there's nae about your town,

 Sall put me out till a new day, As lang's I've siller for to pay.
-The Landlord said, Ye're rather rash, To turn you out I canna fash, Since ye're so positive to bide, But troth yese sit by the fire-side; I tald ye else of beds I've nane, Unoccupied, except bare ane; In it, I fear, ye winna ly; For stoutest hearts has aft been shy To venture in within the room, will all all After the night begins to gloom; For in it they can ne'er get rest, 'Tis haunted by a frightful ghaist; Oursels are terrified a' night, Sae ye may chance to get a sight, Like that which some o' our fowk saw, Far better still ye gang awa', was a still a s Or else ye'll maybe rue the day.
-The gest Guide faith quo' John, I'm thinking sae; Better into the neuk to sit, Than fla'd, Gude keep's, out o' our wit; Preserve us ever frae all evil, I wadna like to see the devil!
-Whisht gowk, quo' Thrummy, haud your peace That sanna gar me quit this place; A Nor great nor sma' I ne'er did ill, Ma A The ghaist nor deil my rest shall spill.
-I will defy the meikle deil, brokbus !
-And a' his warks I wat fu' weel; bish not What the sorrow then maks you see eery?
-Fling by your fears, and come be a new start Landlord gin ye'll mak up that bed, ni and I promise I'll be verra glad, and and and avec
+The Landlord said, Ye're rather rash.
+To turn you out I canna fash, Since ye're so positive to bide, But troth yese sit by the fire-side ; I tald ye else of beds I've nane, Unoccupied, except bare ane ; In it, I fear, ye winna ly; For stoutest hearts has aft been shy To venture in within the room, After the night begins to gloom ; For in it they can ne'er get rest, 'Tis haunted by a frightful ghaist ; Oursels are terrified a' night, Sae ye may chance to get a sight, Like that which some o' our fowk saw, Far better still ye gang awa', Or else ye'll maybe rue the day.
+Guide faith quo' John, I'm thinking sae; Better into the neuk to sit, Than fla'd, Gude keep's, out o' our wit ; Preserve us ever frae all evil, I wadna like to see the devil !
+Whisht gowk, quo' Thrummy, haud your peaced That sanna gar me quit this place ; Nor great nor sma' I ne'er did ill, The ghaist nor deil my rest shall spill.
+1 will defy the meikle deil, And a' his warks I wat fu' weel ; What the sorrow then maks you sae eery?
+Fling by your fears, and come be cheery, Landlord gin ye'll mak up that bed, I promise I'll be verra glad,